tianboqi/animal_tracking/README.md

 # Animal Tracking using GPU

 This project provides a PyTorch-based pipeline for tracking animal movements in an arena using GPU acceleration.
-It applies background subtraction, morphological operations, and center of mass detection to identify and analyze the animal's trajectory.
+Designed to handle long video recordings, it provides robust performance for large-scale behavioral analysis.

 ## Features
 - GPU-accelerated video processing using PyTorch.